Alejogb1/job-board/blog-data/su-must-be-suid-work-root.md

 The `su` program now does its thing asking you for the root password checking it and then spawning a new shell process but this shell process now has the UID of root.
 This is how you become root.

-Okay so why does `su` absolutely positively need root ownership.
-Well the setuid bit only works if the executable is owned by the *user* whose privileges you are trying to inherit in our case its the all powerful root UID 0.
+why does `su` absolutely positively need root ownership.
+Well the setuid bit only works if the executable is owned by the _user_ whose privileges you are trying to inherit in our case its the all powerful root UID 0.
 It also needs to be owned by root to make sure that only an admin can modify the su program.

 If you tried setting the setuid bit and the owner was not root then it would just mean that the process will temporarily have the user id of say bob or any other user and not root or what ever the owner of the `/bin/su` file is